Tara-Cloud/aws-cdk-tutorial/README.md

 - **cdk.json** A configuration file for CDK that defines several aspects of our application and how it should operate.
 - **README.md**: A README describing our CDK application and basic deployment steps.
 Notice we can find several useful tips and CDK commands prepopulated in the README by the CDK toolkit.
 Eventually we should customize this README file to be specific to the CDK application we build.
 - Notice that the CDK toolkit also initialized a git repository for us in the project directory and populated a .gitignore file that we can modify as needed.

+Now that we are familiar with our project structure, let's start building!

 ## Step 3: Bootstrap Your Account